 The types of injuries a victim sustains during a car accident will affect how much compensation is awarded.

-For example, if you suffered a major neck injury or spinal cord injury that necessitated additional doctor visits, treatments, surgeries, and medicines, you would typically receive a larger compensation than someone who sustained a mild whiplash injury.
+For example, if you suffered a major neck injury or spinal cord injury that necessitated additional doctor visits, treatments, surgeries, and medicines, you would typically receive a larger compensation than someone who suffered from seat belt syndrome.

 For those who are involved in car accidents, it’s critical to seek medical attention as soon as possible following the vehicle collision.
 This is regardless of whether or not the victim believes they’ve suffered injuries.